-- It continued through 1920, but as a less virulent strain than in 1918 and 1919. (ibid.)
+Spanish influenza first appeared in early spring 1918.
+It continued through 1920, but as a less virulent strain than in 1918 and 1919.

-- 21 million people died in the whole world, but that is probably a “gross underestimation”. (ibid.)
+Around 550,000 people died in the US, but that may be a low estimate.
+21 million people died in the whole world, but that is probably a “gross underestimation”.

-- America’s Forgotten Pandemic: The Influenza of 1918, W. Crosby, Cambridge University Press, 1989.
+- Read America’s Forgotten Pandemic: The Influenza of 1918 by Alfred W. Crosby.

 Prohibition: 1920 to 1933